Sandhi: Sanskrit

 Sanskrit has formalized and systematized sandhi changes; like in all Indian languages, the sandhi changes are also recorded in the written language.
 There are two categories of sandhi in Sanskrit: internal and external sandhi.
 Internal sandhi takes place within words, at the junctures of morphemes.
 External sandhi occurs at word boundaries and between members of compounds.

 The basic rule is to make it easier to pronounce words and sentences.
 Therefore, clashing consecutive sounds are avoided as much as possible.
 In the case of internal and external vowel sandhi, this means, generally speaking, that two vowels should not come into direct contact.
 This is avoided by the combination of the two consecutive vowels into a single sound.
 That can happen in three different ways: by coalescence of the two vowels, by changing the first vowel to a consonant, or by dropping one of the vowels.
 Similarly to vowels, clashing consonants are avoided by assimilation of either one or both of the juxtaposed sounds.

 The number of sandhi changes in Sanskrit is extensive, these are described in various books on Sanskrit grammar and most notably, in the Aṣṭādhyāyī grammar by Pāṇini.
 A couple of examples are given in the following sections to illustrate the kind of changes which occur.

 Examples of external vowel sandhi

 In compounding, if the first word ends with /i, u/ and the second word starts with a vowel, the i, u become glides y, v, e.g. su-āgata > svāgata.
-If a word ends with //a, aː// and the second word begins with /i, u/ they become //eː, oː//, eg. mahā-utsava > mahotsava; if the latter vowel is long, it becomes /ai, au/, eg. pra-ūḍha > prauḍha.
+If a word ends with //a, aː// and the second word begins with /i, u/ they become //eː, oː//, eg. mahā-utsava > mahotsava; if the latter vowel is //eː, oː//, it becomes /ai, au/, eg. tathā-ēva > tathaiva.

 Examples of external consonant sandhi

 The visarga ('ः' /[h]/) becomes a /r/ before voiced phones, eg. duḥ-labha > durlabha.
 Anusvara + plosive makes it a homorganic nasal, before a fricative or /r/ it nasalizes the previous vowel and before //j, ʋ// it nasalizes the //j, ʋ//.

-In come compounds s follows the RUKI rule, eg. vi-sama > viṣama, pitr-svaseya > pitrṣvaseya.
+In some compounds /[s]/ follows the RUKI rule, eg. vi-sama > viṣama, pitr-svaseya > pitrṣvaseya.